srujanpanuganti/elsa/README.md

 ## References:
-The project uses the ROSArduinoBridge Package from https://github.com/hbrobotics/ros_arduino_bridge.
+* The project uses the [ROSArduinoBridge](https://github.com/hbrobotics/ros_arduino_bridge) Package.
 However, many modifications are made according to the requirements

-The Project also uses the Arduino Library available at https://github.com/sparkfun/SparkFun_RedBot_Arduino_Library The Projects also uses few insights from https://github.com/merose/diff_drive
+The Project also uses the Arduino Library available on their github [website](https://github.com/sparkfun/SparkFun_RedBot_Arduino_Library)

+The Projects also uses few insights from the package [diff_drive](https://github.com/merose/diff_drive)